s-oshitade/web-dev-notes/myWebDevNotes.md

 }
 ```
 # INTERMEDIATE CSS
 The previous personal website won't get us hired!
-It looks more like a computer scince professor's CV website.😃
+It looks more like a computer science professor's CV website.😃

 Let's make something that is inspired by [Sean Halpin's personal website](https://web.archive.org/web/20180819202235js_/http://seanhalpin.io/).

 You can link a css stylesheet like so:
 `<link rel="stylesheet" href="css/styles.css" type="text/css">`

-The type="text/css" is optional but you must make accurate reference to the location of the css file, i.e. href (hypetext reference).
+The type="text/css" is optional but you must make accurate reference to the location of the css file, i.e. href (hypertext reference).
 ## FAVICONS
 To create a favicon (favorite icon), go to https://www.favicon.cc/.